-Both sites and individual pages can be configured with any number of rule groups.
-A rule group is designed to describe a group of devices; think of a rule group as a mobile device family.
+Both sites and individual pages can be configured with any number of mobile device families.
+A family is designed to describe a group of devices.
 It can contain one or more rules that describe a category of devices, such as all Android devices or all iOS tablets.
-You can define as many rules in a rule group as you need to classify all the devices for which you’d like to define actions.
-Rule groups can be prioritized to determine which one applies to a given page request.
+You can define as many rules in a family as you need to classify all the devices for which you’d like to define actions.
+Families can be prioritized to determine which one applies to a given page request.

 In order to configure mobile device rules, you need a way to find out the characteristics of the device.
 While some of the characteristics are provided by the device, most are not.
 For this reason, there are databases that contain information about thousands of devices.
 These databases make it possible to learn every detail about a device from the device type, which is included in each request sent to the portal.
 Liferay’s Mobile Device Rules can connect to device databases so that you can use their device characteristics in your rules.